buzzfeed/sso/docs/quickstart.md

 At the end of step 3 you will be given a client ID and client secret, which can be found at the bottom of the settings page for the Application you've created.

-Create a new file called `env` with those values, like so:
+Copy `env.okta.example` to `env` (i.e. `cp env.okta.example env`) and fill the placeholder values with your new client ID, client secret, and Okta URL, like
+so:

     PROVIDER_OKTAQUICKSTART_CLIENT_ID=<client id value>
     PROVIDER_OKTAQUICKSTART_CLIENT_SECRET=<client secret value>